Urban Transport Systems Laboratory (LUTS)

 Our activities benefit from strong collaborations with colleagues at EPFL, at the Universitat Politècnica de Catalunya (UPC), at the University of Minnesota, at the University of California, Berkeley and in other European and American universities.

-Visitors and candidates (Ph.D. or postgraduate) interested in pursuing research in the field of Urban Transport Systems are encouraged to contact us.We are currently actively looking for one Ph.D. student and one postdoctoral fellow.
+Visitors and candidates (Ph.D. or postgraduate) interested in pursuing research in the field of Urban Transport Systems are encouraged to contact us.We are currently actively looking for two interns, one Ph.D. student and one postdoctoral fellow.